isomerpages/singapore-customs-cms/_united-nations-security-council-sanctions/United Nations Security Council Sanctions/list-of-prohibited-items-to-or-from-other-countries-pursuant-to-unsc-sanctions-or-resolutions.md

 ---
 title: List of Prohibited Items to or from Other Countries pursuant to UNSC Sanctions or Resolutions
-permalink: /businesses/united-nations-security-council-sanctions/prohibited-items-unsc-countries
+permalink: /businesses/united-nations-security-council-sanctions/prohibited-items-unsc-countries/
 third_nav_title: United Nations Security Council Sanctions
 ---

-### List of Prohibited Items to or from Other Other Countries pursuant to UNSC Sanctions or Resolutions
+### List of Prohibited Items to or from Other Countries pursuant to UNSC Sanctions or Resolutions

-_Note: For a comprehensive list of UNSC sanctions, please refer to the_ [_UNSC Sanctions Committees website_](https://www.un.org/sc/suborg/en/){:target="_blank"}.
-Where legal advice is required, please seek advice from your legal advisors._
+_Note: For a comprehensive list of UNSC sanctions, please refer to the_ [_UNSC Sanctions Committees website_](https://www.un.org/securitycouncil/content/un-sc-consolidated-list){:target="_blank"}.
+Where legal advice is required, please seek advice from your legal advisors.

 | **Country or Territory** | **Prohibited imports from (including transhipped goods and goods in transit originating from) that country or territory** | **Prohibited exports to (including transhipped goods and goods in transit bound for) that country or territory** |
 |--|--|--|